- Practice Areas

 It is illegal on Lake Lanier and Lake Allatoona to disregard for the safety of persons or property.
 The following activities are prohibited because they endanger human life:

-When two engine powered vessels are approaching, the boat to the right (starboard) has the right of way and the other boat is the give way vessel.
-The give way boat has the duty to avoid the collision and must change speed or course to avoid the collision.
+When two engine-powered vessels are approaching, the boat to the right (starboard) has the right of way and the other boat is the give-way vessel.
+The give-way boat has the duty to avoid the collision and must change speed or course to avoid the collision.

-Each boat shall bear off to starboard when meeting another boat head on to avoid a collision.
+Each boat shall bear off to starboard when meeting another boat head-on to avoid a collision.

-There are also a variety of rules applicable to narrow channels and bends in the river which include the requirement to sound one short blast on an air horn to make your presence known.
+There are also a variety of rules applicable to narrow channels and bends in the river which includes the requirement to sound one short blast on an air horn to make your presence known.